nodejs/quic/doc/api/quic.md

 -->

-* `detailed` {boolean} Include the full certificate chain if `true`, otherwise include just the peer's certificate.
+* `detailed` {boolean} Include the full certificate chain if `true`, otherwise include just the peer's certificate. **Defaults**: `false`.
 * Returns: {Object} A [Certificate Object][].

 Returns an object representing the peer's certificate.
 If the peer does not provide a certificate, or if the `QuicSession` has been destroyed, an empty object will be returned.

-If the full certificate chain was requested, each certificate will include an `issuerCertificate` property containing an object representing its issuer's certificate.
+If the full certificate chain was requested (`details` equals `true`), each certificate will include an `issuerCertificate` property containing an object representing the issuer's certificate.

 ### quicsession.handshakeComplete
 <!-- YAML